 - Attempting to take the exam for another person

 - Cheating on an RID examination

-- Violating the NAD-RID Code of Professional Conduct
+- Violating the RID Code of Professional Conduct

 - Misusing an RID credential